 “Um, better make that two,” answered Mikey.
 What was he looking at me for?

 Tim and I got two large containers of ‘popcorn’, a strange snack that was apparently just for taste and texture, as it had almost no nutritional value.
-There was also a complementary soda packet stand, and I stopped to make myself a drink.
+There was also a complimentary soda packet stand, and I stopped to make myself a drink.

 “Ugh, dude.
 Did you really mix Nectar into there?” said Tim, “It’s so sweet, how can you stand it?”